Barton Arcade

-Barton Arcade is a Victorian shopping arcade in Manchester, England, located between Deansgate and St Ann's Square.
-It was constructed by Corbett, Raby, and Sawyer in 1871.
+Barton Arcade is a Grade II* listed Victorian arcade situated between Deansgate and St Ann's Square in Manchester, England.
+Built in 1871 for John Hope Barton and designed by Corbett, Raby and Sawyer, it stood at the forefront of redevelopment following the widening of Deansgate.
+The building sustained bomb damage in 1940 and was sold privately in 1957 before being restored in the late 20th century.
+Its listing covers both the arcades and the surrounding block of shops and offices.

 History

-The building was one of the first to be erected on the newly widened Deansgate.
+The building was constructed in 1871, according to its official listing.
+It was designed by Corbett, Raby, and Sawyer for John Hope Barton, after whom it is named, and cost around £25,000.
+As part of a wider programme to improve the area and widen the road, Manchester Corporation bought the properties on the east side of Deansgate so the street could be expanded from 25 feet to 60 feet, and the building was among the first to be erected on the newly widened thoroughfare.

 The building sustained damage and the dome was shattered during the Manchester Blitz in December 1940.

 In 1957, the Barton Arcade was sold privately for a sum "in the region of £200,000" for 12 shops and three floors of offices and showrooms.
 It was bought by an insurance company and Town and City Properties Ltd. The total net floor area was 55,000 sqft and in 1957 the rent roll was about £17,000 a year.
-It is named after its original developer.

-On 25 January 1972, the arcade was designated as a Grade II* listed building.
-The listing encompasses the "block of shops (Barton's Building) and offices enclosing the arcades."
+On 25 January 1972, the arcade was designated a Grade II* listed building.
+The listing encompasses the "block of shops (Barton's Building) and offices enclosing the arcades".

 The arcade underwent restoration in the 1980s, and the original shop fronts and decorative floor no longer exist.